llm-tools/embedJs/README.md

 npm i @llmembed/embedjs
 ```

+**Note:** The library uses the newer ES6 modules and `import` syntax.
+There is support for the older `require` syntax coming very soon.

 ## Usage

 -   We use OpenAI's ChatGPT API to get answers to the queries.
 Make sure that you have an OpenAI account and an API key.
 You can create an account [here](https://platform.openai.com/account/api-keys).
 There is also built in support for **Azure OpenAI**, read [documentation](#azure-openai) on it at the end.